-It's short for Prison Rape Elimination Act and it is a law passed by Congress in 2003 to protect people in prison from sexual abuse.

-ADJC has a ZERO tolerance policy regarding sexual abuse.
-Youth will receive training on how to protect themselves against sexual abuse, how to report incidents or suspicions of sexual abuse, what happens after youth report it, and the consequences if youth or others commit sexual abuse.

-Youth have the right to be free from sexual abuse and the right to be free from retaliation for reporting sexual abuse.
-At ADJC we take sexual abuse seriously.
-If youth are harmed at ADJC there is a safe place to go and report physical and sexual abuse or staff misconduct.
-Youth can feel safe from payback by facility staff and other youth.
-Any reports of sexual abuse will be investigated and subject to disciplinary action and/or criminal prosecution based on the findings.
+PREA is short for Prison Rape Elimination Act and it is a law passed by Congress in 2003 to protect people in prison from sexual abuse.
+ADJC has a ZERO tolerance policy regarding sexual abuse and harassment.
+Youth will receive information on how to protect themselves against sexual abuse/harassment, how to report incidents or suspicions of sexual abuse, what happens after youth report it, and the consequences if youth or others commit sexual abuse/ harassment against other youth.
+Youth have the right to be free from sexual abuse and harassment and the right to be free from retaliation for reporting PREA incidents.
+At ADJC we take sexual abuse and all other types of abuse against our youth seriously.
+If youth are victimized at ADJC there is a several ways of reporting physical and sexual abuse by youth and staff as well as all other staff misconduct.
+The agency promotes a safe environment and protects youth victims and witnesses and staff reporters from retaliation by other youth or staff.
+Any reports of sexual abuse and sexual harassment will be investigated and subject to disciplinary action and/or criminal prosecution based on the findings.
 Youth will also be educated about sexual abuse in secure care, the common reactions of sexual abuse victims, and about ADJC's response policies and procedures.

-Youth are encouraged to:
+Youth are encouraged to utilize the following methods to report PREA allegations:

-SAY NO to sexual assault and abuse

-Tell a friend, tell staff, or Tell someone you trust
+Project Zero Tolerance